crossplane/crossplane/contributing/specifications/functions.md

 A Function MUST listen for gRPC requests on TCP port 9443, regardless of whether they are using mTLS transport security or have transport security disabled.

-A Function MUST not disable gRPC transport security unless the `--insecure` flag is explicitly specified.
+A Function MUST enable gRPC transport security unless the `--insecure` flag is explicitly specified.

 ## Packaging